Tehcn/Race/README.md

 # Race
-Race is a new programming language written in JavaScript.
-Race can work for the web, or a command line application.
+Race is a new programming language written in C++.
+Race is a general purpose programming language.